How to Build a Marketplace Website

-- Product-related statistics (numbers and types of sold products during a certain period of time).
+- Access product-related statistics (numbers and types of sold products during a certain period of time).

 This one can also contain sorting features in it.
 Since one seller can offer multiple items within one account, they might want to see statistics for a particular one.

-Moreover, you can “New product” here as well.
+Moreover, you can add the feature “New product” here as well.

 Speaking of, we’d like to give you a general note here.

-Normally, “New product” is used on marketplace websites for goods.
+Normally, the term “New product” is used on marketplace websites for goods.
 However, it’s also possible to add it to service ones.
-It’s just that typically services aren’t offered — they’re sought.
+It’s just that typically services aren’t "offered" but they’re "looked for".